Diwansu-pilania/pytorch/README.md

 HELLO,

-This is the first code of nural network using the
+This is the first code of nural network using the pytorch